maskbox/maskbox/README.md

-By using these masks in place of real email addresses, you can avoid the risk of your email addresses being harvested by spam bots or other malicious actors, and can also prevent unwanted solicitations or spam from reaching their inboxes.
+By using these masks in place of real email addresses, you can avoid the risk of your email addresses being harvested by spam bots or other malicious actors, and can also prevent unwanted solicitations or spam from reaching your inboxes.

 ## Built with